mknadler/sass-rando/README.md

 More will be added soon; in the meantime, please feel free to request specific features, make a PR, or [get in touch](https://twitter.com/antimytheme).

-Upcoming changes: add unit support to random-between (so that a call of `random-between(10px, 20px)` will work & output in pixels), add warnings/errors to @random-animate and @random-iterate, add options to @random-animate besides nth-child (nth-of-type; manual list of elements), look into configuration objects as an alternative to having `($so, $so, $so, $so, $so, $so)` many parameters.
+Upcoming changes: add warnings/errors to @random-iterate, add options to @random-animate besides nth-child (nth-of-type; manual list of elements), add parameter to @random-animate that allows a value to be passed to a passed-in function (necessary so that the random value is generated inside of the loop).

 ## How To Use